Skip to content

 11 Agent action user consent Copilot Studio > Agent > Actions "Ask the user before running this action" enabled for all actions High Manual Attestation

-12 Connected agent access Copilot Studio > Agent > Settings > Connected Agents Disabled unless explicitly approved High Manual Attestation
+12 Connected agent access Copilot Studio > Agent > Settings > Agents (Connected agents) (Add other agents overview) Disabled unless explicitly approved High Manual Attestation

-13 Environment admin count PPAC > Environment > Users + Permissions < 10 System Administrators per environment Medium Semi-Automated
+13 Environment admin count PPAC > Environment > Settings > Users + permissions > Application users / Roles (Manage application users in the Power Platform admin center) < 10 System Administrators per environment Medium Semi-Automated

 Environment Provisioning (Control 2.1)